 With the shift towards chemical-free beauty and baby products, it is important to know the difference between natural and chemical-based sunscreens before diving right in.
 Here we explain the difference between the two, whether they are safe for babies and where to buy natural, non-toxic sunscreen in Australia.

-What is natural sunscreen?Natural sunscreen differs from traditional, chemical-based sunscreen formulas as it ismade of natural ingredients and minerals such as Zinc Oxide.
+What is natural sunscreen?Natural sunscreen differs from traditional, chemical-based sunscreen formulas as it is made of naturally-sourced ingredients and minerals such as Zinc Oxide.
 Under revised guidelines issued by the Therapeutic Goods Administration in Australia in 2019, the term ‘natural’ cannot be applied to ingredients that undergo a chemical refinement, purification and transformation process in the laboratory without qualification.
 That is why Little Urchin is in the process of qualifying its ingredient list to identify those that are natural and organic and those that undergo a laboratory process to make them suitable for use in the final product.
-All sunscreens of SPF30 or more, whether they are natural or chemical-based, must undergo the same testing in Australia meaning that natural sunscreen is just as effective in blocking damaging UV rays.
+All sunscreens of SPF30 or more, whether they are naturally-sourced or chemical-based, must undergo the same testing in Australia meaning that naturally-sourced sunscreen is just as effective in blocking damaging UV rays.

-What is the difference between natural and chemical-based sunscreen?
-Natural sunscreens create a natural, physical barrier to the sun’s harmful rays whereas chemical-based sunscreens utilise a chemical barrier.
-Natural sunscreens usually contain Zinc Oxide which provides a film on top of the skin that reflects and scatters UV light.
-While absorbing UV rays, chemical-based sunscreens penetrate the skin with ‘nasty’ chemicals that are endocrine disruptors, i.e, they have a hormonal effect on humans..
+What is the difference between naturally-sourced and chemical-based sunscreen?
+Naturally-sourced sunscreens create a natural, physical barrier to the sun’s harmful rays whereas chemical-based sunscreens utilise a chemical barrier.
+Naturally-sourced sunscreens usually contain Zinc Oxide which provides a film on top of the skin that reflects and scatters UV light.
+While absorbing UV rays, chemical-based sunscreens penetrate the skin with chemicals that are potential endocrine disruptors, i.e, they have a hormonal effect on humans.

 Zinc Oxide has been used in skincare products for centuries.
-Today, Zinc Oxide is typically derived synthetically from the mineral zincite.
+Today, Zinc Oxide is typically derived synthetically from the mineral zinc.
 Studies demonstrate that Zinc Oxide doesn’t harm coral unlike oxybenzone and octinoxate, two of the most toxic chemical ingredients that do harm coral and are found in 40% of sunscreens within the Australian market.
 Zinc Oxide doesn’t dissolve in seawater so it settles on the seafloor where it becomes buried in sediment, like silt.